 Levels of education in each slum area varied considerably, allowing us to point out areas of priority.

 Hastings (56%), Lalmandir (48%), Canal West Gas Godown (35%) and Mayuk Bhavan (35%) experience highest levels of deprivation for children’s education (at least one child between the age of 4 and 16 not attending school).
 These areas also performed most poorly for adult education (88%, 83%, 77% and 76% respectively).

-Child labour is rare in most slum areas, and far from as prevalent as non-attendance of school in all areas.
+Child labour is rare in most slum areas, and non-attendance of school is far more prevalent in all areas.
 Tangra (20%) and Canal West Gas Godown (18%) reported the highest proportion of households in whom a child under the age of 14 engaged in paid work.

 Standard of living

 In all of the standard of living indicators there is considerable variation between slum areas, though for some indicators (e.g. water access and electricity access) only a few slums are majority deprived, while for other indicators most households in most slum areas are deprived (e.g. housing materials and living security).

 Water access: Access is generally good – 4/5 households reported being able to get water within 30 minutes from a source available for over 2 hours per day.
 However, several slums including Number 12 Water Tank (62%), Bharanagar (52%), Kestopur B (50%), and Canal West Gas Godown (44%) had significant deprivation in water access.

 Sanitation: Slum areas tended to either be mostly deprived or mostly non-deprived for this indicator.
 Canal West Gas Godown, Canal East Fire Station, Kestopur B, Hastings, Anandopur and Bagbazar all see almost all households not using even ‘limited’ sanitation facilities.